 If you have an exact place and year of death for someone who died in Ohio between 1867-December 19, 1908, you can submit an Indexed Public Records Copy Request form.
 The exact citation to the event should have the following:

-We can research one single spelling of a name per order.
-It takes four to six weeks for us to process and respond to a death record request.
+We can search for one single spelling of a name per order.
+It takes four to six weeks for us to process and respond to a death record copy request.
 Orders cannot be canceled or refunded once processed.
 Information about cost and the form for submitting a copy request is available on the Indexed Vital Records Copy Request form linked on the left side of this page.

 If you know that a person died in Ohio, but you do not have the exact year of death, you can request research for a record of death during a ten-year time frame.
 Because there is no statewide index to Ohio deaths that happened before December 20, 1908, it is necessary to know the county or city in Ohio where the person died.
 The citation to the event must include the following: